alisw/alisw.github.io/git-advanced.markdown

     git commit -a -m 'Updated OADB'
     git push

-If you don’t have proper authorization to push changes you should ask the ALICE administrators that, in accordance with the Physics Coordination, will give you proper access.
+If you don’t have proper authorization to push changes you should ask the ALICE administrators who, in accordance with the Physics Coordination, will give you proper access.

 The above workflow applies to `AliRootData` too.